chef-cft/chef-examples/examples/A2SamlWithAzureAD.md

 2. Create a file called `saml.toml` where we will put in configuration information.
 3. In the `saml.toml` file, add the following information in the example format listed:
    1. `ca_contents`: this is the X.509 Certificate from step 5 above.
 Copy this and paste as the value for ca_contents.
 Use three double quotes to indicate a multiline string. (ex: `"""`)
-   1. `sso_url`: This is the value for Identity Provider Single Sign-On URL using the Login URL Value from step 6 above.
+   1. `sso_url`: This is the value for Identity Provider Single Sign-On URL using the Login URL value from step 6 above.
    1. `email_attr`: The value for this should be `emailaddress`
    1. `username_attr`: The value for this should be `username`
    1. `entity_issuer`: This should be the URL for your automate server plus `/dex/callback`. (ex: https://serverfqdn/dex/callback)